CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

       main()
    ```

-1. Accept the changes and Save the file and run a few test cases to verify that the code refactored by GitHub Copilot is accurate.
+1. Accept the changes and save the file.
+Run a few test cases to verify that the code refactored by GitHub Copilot is accurate.

 1. Open the **card_draw.py** file by double-clicking on it.

-1. Select the entire code, right-click and click **Copilot**, and then click **Fix** to debug the selected code.
+1. Select the entire code, right-click and select **Copilot**, and then **Fix** to debug the selected code.

 1. You'll notice that GitHub Copilot has debugged and fixed the code.